-This article explores whether it is possible to get cost effective skincare that will reverse the signs of aging.
+This article explores whether it is possible to get an affordable skincare routine that will reverse the signs of aging.
 Premium skincare has historically been for the wealthy or bought as a rare treat maybe as a Christmas / Birthday gift.
 Skincare has been changing for the better in recent years.
 We now have access to lotions and potions that promise to turn back the hands of time and tackle stubborn issues.
 This article attempts to help you plan a science-based skincare routine that won’t break the bank.
 Products can be obtained for around the £5 – £10 mark for premium skin care without the premium price tag.

 If you’re a gent and you think that this article doesn’t relate to then think again.
 Skin is skin.
 It’s just as relevant for men and you’ll thank me later in life when you look years younger than your friends of a similar age.

 The first place to start is with an assessment of your skin.
 You have to calculate what your skin needs and where you’d like to see improvements.
 We are all different and our skin type can change throughout our lives.
 Do an assessment today, and make a list of any issues you wish to tackle.
 It’s a good idea to take a close up facial picture so that you can monitor any improvements over time.
 If you have dry cheeks with an oily T-zone, it is best to treat these areas with different products to target the issue.
 Putting addition oils onto an oily section will only exasperate the problem, yet most of us rarely think that different areas of the face might require different treatments.
 Think about it, do you use a moisturiser?
 Do you apply it to your nose?
 Do you have blackheads there?
 Your nose is usually oily enough!

 Use this list checklist to tick-off what it is you are dealing with: